 The Settling in Period

-You''ve chosen the right child care and the first day has arrived, some of the simple preparations described below should help make you first day and first week a little easier.
+You've chosen the right child care and the first day has arrived, some of the simple preparations described below should help make your first day and first week a little easier.

 Remember, many children experience anxiety when they first start in care and this is completely normal.
 Prepare your child by talking to them in the days beforehand about where they will be going and what they will be doing.
 Try and focus on the positive aspects such as the new toys, the new friends and all the fun activities they can participate in.